-Our Program offers the only Master’s Degree in the state of Missouri that is fully accredited by the American Library Association.
-Upon successful completion of the 39-hour program of study (42 credit hours for students admitted before Fall 2014), you will receive a Master of Arts in Information Science & Learning Technologies with an Emphasis in Library Science.
+Upon successful completion of the 39-hour program of study in the LIS program, you will receive a Master of Arts in Information Science & Learning Technologies with an Emphasis in Library Science.

 The School of Information Science & Learning Technologies (SISLT) was formed in 1997 with the merger of the School of Library and Informational Science and the Department of Educational Technologies.
 SISLT is one of five units in the University of Missouri College of Education.